pyprg/dssex/README.md

                            V - complex node voltage vector
                            I - complex node current vector

-Scaling factors and node voltages are the results of the optimization process.
+(Scaling) factors and node voltages are the results of the optimization process.
 Variables for voltages and factors are named decision variables.
 The injected node current I is expressed in terms of the node voltages and scaling factors.
 The objective function is also expressed in decision variables and attributes of the devices and the topology.
-P_calculated in the term of an active power measurement at the terminals of a branch (P_measured - P_calculated)\*\*2, for example, is expressed in decision variables of the node voltages and admittance values of the branch.
+P_calculated in the term of an active power measurement at the terminals of a branch (P_measured&nbsp;-&nbsp;P_calculated)\*\*2, for example, is expressed in decision variables of the node voltages and admittance values of the branch.

 Initial node voltages for the optimization process are currently calculated by a rootfinding function created and solved by CasADi (using IPOPT).

-The complete estimation process can consist of several minimization steps.
+One of the goals is to **avoid weighting factors** and not to trade off e.g. meeting power measurement values for meeting voltage measurements or vice versa.
+Selected sets of weighting factors tend to fit for a particular configuration only and selecting requires some kind of magic.
+Additionally they introduce some tradeoffs which hopefully can be avoided when using multiple optimization steps.
+Therefore, the complete estimation process of this implementation can consist of several minimization steps.

 Each step has a specific objective funtion.
-E.g. after opimizing towards P/Q measurements the next step might optimize to meet the voltage measurements/setpoints.
+E.g. after opimizing towards P/Q measurements the next step might optimize to meet the current/voltage measurements.
 P and Q values of the first step can be fixed by adding constraints accordingly.
 A separate handling of flow and voltage measurements and optimization of additional criteria is thus possible.

-This split avoids numeric problems created by different magnitudes of voltages, powers and currents.
-Weighting factors shall be avoided.
+The split avoids numeric problems created by different magnitudes of voltages, powers and currents.
-Including additional (consistent) measurements shall yield better results.

 Function **estim.estimate_stepwise** implements described method.